 T4 Deadline Fast Approaching

 A T4 slip is an information return that is required to be filed by employers for payments made to their employees as a statement of remuneration paid.
+This may include filing a slip for yourself.
 You are required to file a T4 slip if you are an employer that paid an individual employee.
 This pay or remuneration can be through salary, wages, tips or gratuities, bonuses, vacation pay, commissions, taxable benefits, retiring allowances, or through deductions withheld during the year – to name a few examples.

 The T4 is required if you had to deduct CPP/QPP contributions, EI premiums, PPIP premiums or income tax from the remuneration or if the remuneration was more than $500 or where the individual received taxable group term life insurance benefits.

 The T4 should be completed based on the calendar year the payment was made – which may differ from when the services were provided and the corporation’s fiscal year.
 Oftentimes errors are made for when services are provided in late December and payment is made the following January – requiring the income to be included in the subsequent year T4.
 This is different from accrual accounting used by corporations that may make deductions for when services were provided.

 Other common errors include missed taxable benefits.
 For instance, if you have vehicle(s) owned or leased by your company, you will need to provide the following information to determine the personal use benefit:

 - Number of business kilometers in the year

 - Original cost of the vehicle, including GST